FOREX-Dollar slips as Fed outlook shifts

 By Tom Westbrook

-SINGAPORE, March 23 (Reuters) - The dollar was under pressure near seven-week lows on Thursday as U.S. bond yields fell sharply after the Federal Reserve sounded close to calling time on interest rate hikes.
+SINGAPORE, March 23 (Reuters) - The dollar was under pressure near seven-week lows on Thursday after the U.S. Federal Reserve sounded close to calling time on interest rate hikes, which markets think are more or less over.

-Futures 0#FF: imply only an even chance of one more hike.
-That's a contrast to Europe where markets see another 50 bp or so to go, and the gap sent the euro EUR=EBS surging.
+Futures 0#FF: imply only an even chance of one more hike, in contrast to Europe where markets see another 50 bps or so to go.
+The gap has sent the euro EUR=EBS surging, with it touching a seven-week high of $1.0912 on Wednesday and coming close to testing it again at $1.0898 in the Asia session.

-The dollar pared some of its losses when U.S. Treasury Secretary Janet Yellen set off another round of bank stock selling and jitters over stability by telling Congress she hasn't considered or discussed blanket insurance for deposits.

-The euro strengthened as much as 1.3% to its highest since early February at $1.0912, though by the Asian morning it had dropped back to bought $1.0872.

-Sterling GBP=D3 also shot to a seven-week high as British inflation unexpectedly rose, leaving it at an eye-watering 10.4% and heaping pressure on the Bank of England to raise rates and sound hawkish at its meeting later in the day.

-Dollar/yen JPY=EBS fell 0.7% overnight and was edging lower in the Asian morning at 131.19.
-Two-year Treasury yields US2YT=TWEB fell 22 bps on Wednesday.
-US/FEDWATCH
+Traders also expect a 50 bp hike at the Swiss National Bank, which has the franc CHF=EBS recovering from a slide it suffered at troubles at Credit Suisse had traders nervous.

-The shift in tone from the Fed makes it less likely that markets return to worrying that strong economic data is going to lead to more and more rate hikes, said NatWest Markets head of G10 FX strategy Brian Daingerfield.
+The shift in tone from the Fed makes it less likely that markets go back to worrying that strong economic data drives rates higher, said NatWest Markets head of G10 FX strategy Brian Daingerfield.

 "From the foreign exchange perspective, we think that argues for further dollar weakness as the ceiling for the Fed cycle has clearly come down."